December Lawn & Landscape Tips

 Winter is the best time to for corrective tree pruning.
 As leaves drop, inspect your tree canopies and make a plan to prune this winter.

-Tree Trim – During winter dormancy, tree trimming is a great practice.
+During winter dormancy, tree trimming is a great practice.
 As leaves fall and tree canopies are more visible, spend a few minutes analyzing the structure of your trees and start making plans for the next step of corrective pruning.
 We will cover tree pruning techniques in detail in the next few weeks.

-With so many varieties of Japanese Maples they add color throughout the fall and into December.
+With so many varieties of Japanese Maples, they add color throughout the fall and into December.

-For a good spring color show bulbs need to be planted in the next couple of weeks.
+For a good spring color show, bulbs need to be planted in the next couple of weeks.

 Oak trees are one of the last trees to change color and then loose their leaves.
 Most falls you can count on them to add color to the landscape well into December.

-Weed Control – If you have not applied the second fall/winter pre-emergent and broadleaf weed control to your lawn yet, it is not too late to do so.
+If you have not applied the second fall/winter pre-emergent and broadleaf weed control to your lawn yet, it is not too late to do so.
 The goal with this application is to extend the prevention of weeds until the spring pre-emergent is applied.

 Lawns that did not receive two fall pre-emergent applications are starting to see poa annua, the most prolific winter annual weed, start to germinate in thin turf areas.
 Fall pre-emergent applications are as equally important as spring pre-emergent applications.